boydaihungst/gvfs.yazi/GNOME_ONLINE_ACCOUNTS_GOA.md

 > - Because GOA need to open browser to login to your google-drive or onedrive account.
 >   So this only works on GUI session.
 Headless session will not work.

+> [!IMPORTANT]
+>
+> After testing google-drive, seems like it is not working very well.
+> By default, it will use ID for files, folders instead of name.
+> So I will not recommend to use google-drive.
+Unless you have a good reason.
+> You can use rclone to mount instead of gvfs.yazi.

 ### Install GNOME Online Accounts (GOA)

 ```bash